 Thousands of Bay Area youth, ages 8-17, have attended Crucible classes, camps, and workshops.
 From metal to wood to glass (and much more) we provide a unique setting for youth to explore their creative voices while absorbing real-life lessons in science, technology, engineering and math.

-Our next Youth Camps run during Spring Break, April 2-6, and are not currently available for registration.
+Our next Youth Camps run during Spring Break, April 2-6.
+Summer Camps run June 18 – August 3.

 YOUTH AFTER SCHOOL CLASSES

 Our after school classes are an exciting alternative to traditional after school programs.
 Youth discover their own creativity and learn in exciting classes.
 What better way to end the school day, than cutting loose with a welded sculpture class or glass flameworking class?
 The Youth Program offers after school kids activities throughout the school year.

 The Crucible has hosted several youth workshops with local schools and organizations.
 Working in collaboration with local educational programs, these projects have taught youth skills to create a specific project under the instruction of Crucible faculty.
 Past collaborations include Girls Inc., The Drew School, Athenian School, Cathedral School for Boys, KIPP Bridge Charter School and Cole Middle School.
 Workshops are project-based opportunities for students to participate in a group project or create individual projects.
 Workshops have been designed primarily to facilitate team building opportunities as well as individual exploration of the arts.